jest-community/eslint-plugin-jest/docs/rules/no-deprecated-functions.md

 ## Rule details

-This rule warns about calls to deprecated functions, and provides details on what to replace them with, based on the version of Jest that is installed.
+This rule warns about calls to deprecated functions and provides details on what to replace them with, based on the version of Jest that is installed.

 This rule can also autofix a number of these deprecations for you.